PombertLab/MMH/README.md

 find $EX/OrthoFinder -name "Orthogroups.tsv" | xargs cp -t $EX/
 ```
-To create datasets with standardized names (file_name@accession_number):
+To create datasets with standardized names (file_name@accession_number), type:
 ```Bash
 make_orthogroup_datasets.pl \
    -f $EX/FASTA/ \
    -t $EX/Orthogroups.tsv \
    -o $EX/Datasets
 ```
-##### Generate Orthogroup datasets (sequences will be named file_name@accession_number), then align them with MAFFT - [HMMER 3.1b2+](http://hmmer.org/)
+Two outputs folders will be generated inside the Datasets directory: SINGLE_COPY_OG and MULTI_COPY_OG.
+Datasets featuring only single copy orthologs will be located in SINGLE_COPY_OG.
+Those featuring more than one ortholog per species, if any, will be located in MULTI_COPY_OG.

+To align single-copy ortholog datasets with [MAFFT](https://mafft.cbrc.jp/alignment/software/), type:
 ```Bash
 run_mafft.pl \
    -f $EX/Datasets/SINGLE_COPY_OG/*.fasta \
    -t 10
 ```

+Alignments thus generated (with the file extension .aln) will be located in the same folder as the FASTA files.

 #### Downloading the Swiss-Prot database
+The Swiss-Prot database will be queried against later with the HMM models generated in the next step.
+To download the Swiss-Prot database, typpe:
 ```Bash
 get_UniProt.pl -s -f $EX/UniProt
 ```

-#### Generating hidden Markov models with HMMER, searching models against the downloaded Swiss-Prot database, and parsing the results into a simple tab-delimited table for spreadsheet editors (e.g. Microsoft Excel, gnumeric...)
+#### Generating hidden Markov models
+Hidden Markov models will be generated and queried against [UniProt](https://www.uniprot.org/)’s Swiss-Prot database with [HMMER](http://hmmer.org/).
+To generate the models, query then against Swiss-Prot, then parse the output, type:

 ```Bash
 run_hmmbuild.pl -a $EX/Datasets/SINGLE_COPY_OG/*.aln